knative/docs/docs/eventing/event-registry.md

 google.pubsub.topic.publish-hrxhh            google.pubsub.topic.publish             //pubsub.googleapis.com/knative/topics/testing                                     dev                        False     BrokerIsNotReady
 ```

+!!! note
-**NOTE:** This assumes that the event sources emitting the events reference a broker as their sink.
+    This assumes that the event sources emitting the events reference a broker as their sink.

 There are seven different EventType objects in the registry of the
 `default` namespace.